freebasic/fbfrog/readme.txt

 To do:

+- CPP errors when re#defining C keywords because it only accepts TK_ID as #define id

 - Should remove *.fbfrog files and use @response files and command line options for everything

-- when seeing #error, report "found an #error" instead of the #error's message, otherwise it looks like that message is coming from fbfrog
 - use CONSTI and CONSTF nodes instead of just CONST, so we don't need typeIsFloat() checks?
 - should re-add support for unknown-construct-error-recovery (emitting TODOs+original code in comment)
     - C constructs, and for CPP, #pragmas and such